eNMS-automation/eNMS/docs/automation/services.rst

 In addition to text matching, for some services where output is either expected in JSON/dictionary format, or where expected XML output can be converted to dictionary format, matching against a dictionary becomes possible:

-- Dictionary matching can be by inclusion:  Are my provided key:value pairs included in the output?
+- Dictionary matching can be by inclusion:  Are all "key:value" pairs included in the output?
-- Dictionary matching can be by equality: Are my provided key:value pairs exactly matching the output key:value pairs?
+- Dictionary matching can be by equality: Are all provided "key:value" pairs exactly matching the output key:value pairs?

 A few options are available to the user: